lostjared/libmx2/README.md

 * -DJPEG=OFF - optionally compile in support for JPEG images with jpeglib ON or OFF
 * -DBUILD_STATIC_LIB=OFF - optionally compile library as a static library ON or OFF
+* -DOPENGL=ON optionally compile OpenGL support into the library either ON or OFF

 ## Usage